MicrosoftDocs/entra-docs/docs/identity/authentication/concept-authentication-external-method-provider.md

-retina | Biometric of retina scan sc | Smart card sms | Confirmation by text to registered number swk | Confirmation of presence of a software secured key tel | Confirmation by telephone vbm | Biometric with voiceprint
+retina | Biometric of retina scan sc | Smart card sms | Confirmation by text to registered number swk | Confirmation of presence of a software-secured key tel | Confirmation by telephone vbm | Biometric with voiceprint